Sydney–Melbourne co-axial cable: Construction

-Tenders to supply the cable and other equipment were undertaken and the main supplier, Felten and Guilleaume (West Germany) was selected in early 1959.
+Tenders to supply the cable and other equipment were called and the main supplier, Felten and Guilleaume (West Germany), was selected in early 1959.
 The details of the contracts were finalised by mid-1959.
-The cable for the Canberra-Melbourne link was manufactured by a subcontractor (Olympic Cables) in Australia.
-The remaining cable and carrier equipment were manufactured in West Germany.
+The cable for the Canberra-Melbourne link was manufactured by a subcontractor, Olympic Cables, in Australia.
+The remaining cable and carrier equipment was manufactured in West Germany.
 Construction work was undertaken by staff of the PMG.

 The initial shipment of cable arrived from Germany at the end of 1959.
 Cable laying was completed in October 1961 and jointing and testing completed in December 1961.

-In total, over 960 kilometres of cable were laid and over one million tons of rock and soil excavated to lay the cable.
-Main repeater stations (which were attended by staff) were constructed every 64 kilometres and minor, unmanned repeater stations every 9 kilometres (103 in total.
-The main repeater stations also provided break out points to connect minor trunk routes to regional towns (e.g. Goulburn, Yass, Gundagai).
+In total, over 960 kilometres of cable were laid, and over a million tons of rock and soil excavated to lay the cable.
+Main repeater stations, attended by staff, were constructed every 64 kilometres and minor, unmanned repeater stations every nine kilometres (103 in total.
+The main repeater stations also provided break out points to connect with minor trunk routes to regional towns (e.g. Goulburn, Yass, Gundagai).
 Many of the repeater stations remain today along the route, along with cable markers and other reminders of the project.

 Opening and impact

 The Sydney–Melbourne coaxial cable was officially opened on 9 April 1962 when Prime Minister Robert Menzies, made an interstate direct dial call.

-The coaxial cable infrastructure supported the introduction of subscriber trunk dialling between the cities and live television link-ups.
-After its commissioning in April 1962 the cable carried telegraph and telephone traffic.
-It also provided the first inter-city television transmission in Australia, allowing simultaneous television broadcasting in Melbourne and Sydney for the first time.
+The coaxial cable infrastructure supported the introduction of subscriber trunk dialling (STD) between the cities and live television link-ups.
+After its commissioning in April 1962, the cable carried telegraph and telephone traffic.
+It also allowed simultaneous television broadcasting in Melbourne and Sydney for the first time.